5574 Invoicing Specialist-Clinique Coordinator

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Hires, trains, schedules, and supervises the work of part-time and student workers in the Art, Supply, and Clinique Cosmetics Counter.
+1. Hires, trains, schedules, and supervises the work of part-time and student workers at the voucher desk and the Clinique Cosmetics Counter.

-2. Purchases and maintains inventory control of school, office, and art supplies and Clinique Cosmetics.
+2. Purchases and maintains inventory control Clinique Cosmetics.

 3. Develops promotional campaigns and conducts special events, merchandises products effectively, and contacts regular customers about new products, promotions, and demonstrations to reach sales goals.